google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 # Hyperparameters

-* Many more exist.
+* Many more exist
-* Can differ between classifiers and regressors.
+* Can differ between classifiers and regressors
-* Apply to all trees in the forest.
+* Apply to all trees in the forest
-* Experiment to tune.
+* Experiment to tune

 <!--
 We've just sampled a small sample of hyperparameters that are available for random forests.
 Many